twotoasters/clusterkraf/README.md

 }
 ```

 Clusterkraf provides an `InputPoint` class which holds a `LatLng` position and an `Object` tag.
 You just need to construct an `ArrayList<InputPoint>` object based on your model objects similar to this example.
-In this example, we provide the model as the `Object` tag for the `InputPoint` so that we can later access it callbacks; see `MarkerOptionsChooser`, `OnInfoWindowClickDownstreamListener`, and `OnMarkerClickDownstreamListener`.
+In this example, we provide the model as the `Object` tag for the `InputPoint` so that we can later pass them back to you in callbacks as the `ClusterPoint` object's pointsInCluster list; see `MarkerOptionsChooser`, `OnInfoWindowClickDownstreamListener`, and `OnMarkerClickDownstreamListener`.

 ```java
 public class YourActivity extends FragmentActivity {